-REOPENING AFTER COVID: SOCIAL EMOTIONAL LEARNING (SEL) SUPPORTS FOR HIGH SCHOOLS
+SOCIAL EMOTIONAL LEARNING (SEL) SUPPORTS FOR HIGH SCHOOLS

-As high schools across the country prepare to welcome students and families back into schools, the Center for High School Success has put together a differentiated set of resources to meet the unique needs of the moment we are in.
+Schools across the country will be supporting students differently post-covid, and in support of the effort to give high school students what they need to support SEL, the Center for High School Success has put together a differentiated set of resources to meet the unique needs of the moment we are in.

-We strongly encourage you to approach the preparation and launch of the 2021-22 school year differently, and to create space for the adults and children in our learning communities to see each other, listen to each other, and learn from each other about the experiences, impacts, takeaways, and lessons learned from the unprecedented events of the past 18 months.
+We strongly encourage you to continue the focus on SEL even though the pandemic feels like it's in our rear view mirrors.
+Continue to create space for staff and students in our learning communities to see each other, listen to each other, and learn from each other.